 While it feels like and responds as well as an acoustic piano, it doesn’t look the part of a digital piano.
 It generally comes across as an instrument with an identity crisis.

 While the accompaniment features are really good, they give the keyboard the feel of being made for the beginner/intermediate player.

-The great sounds lack the customisable layering and modifications that would be expected form a stage instrument and though there are truly professional sounds on board, live performers will find this lack of versatility in shaping the tones a little disappointing.
+The great sounds lack the customizable layering and modifications that would be expected form a stage instrument and though there are truly professional sounds on board, live performers will find this lack of versatility in shaping the tones a little disappointing.

-So would I buy one? – only if I had spare cash.
+So would I buy one? – Only if I had spare cash.

 It is a nice instrument to play on and I think it would provide hours of fun musically.
 It makes for a great instrument but I am not convinced it can be taken seriously.
 I wouldn’t arrive at a gig with it.
 I also wouldn’t use it in a school or studio.

 And yet it is a really fun instrument to play on.
 Nothing about its feel and sound is off-putting.
 I imagine that it is going to appeal to those beginner and intermediate musicians who have the money to spend and like something that is a little more ‘showy’.